la2050/archive/_projects/2016/wow-on-wheels-creating-new-paradigms-through-intergenerational-eduplay.md

   have their park be the next stop on the vibrant and inclusive WOW on wheels tour, with multi-age volunteers, memory-making and elder wisdom sharing at each and every stop.
+Please explain how you will define and measure success for your project.​: 'Pre-and post tests, creative portfolio assessment'
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/wow-on-wheels-creating-new-paradigms-through-intergenerational-eduplay/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3788557564741-team90.jpg
 organization_name: 'WOW Imagined, Inc.'